kevinsea/Insight-Wiki-Stage/MiniProfiler Provider.md

 Then you can change your code to look like:

-    // map a beer the stored procedure parameters Database
+    // map a beer the stored procedure parameters (and profile it) Database
       .Connection()
       .Profiled()